buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Duration**: Instantaneous

 The caster mimics the gesture of throwing a stone with a sling toward the target and makes a ranged spell Attack Roll.
 If the Attack Roll hits, the target takes 2d6 bludgeoning damage and must make a Reflex Saving Throw.
-If the saving throw fails, the target's movement is reduced by 2 meters for 1 minute.
+If the saving throw fails, the target' \*\*s movement is reduced by 2 meters for 1 minute.

 **For each Critical Magic Success** obtained in the Magic Check, you throw one additional stone.

-> I'll spread out to avoid area spells (said by a player to avoid a Fireball)
+> I' \*\*ll spread out to avoid area spells (said by a player to avoid a Fireball)

 ### Eldritch Blast